RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/CIBOS-Application-Developer-Guide.md

 ## Introduction

 This guide covers everything you need to write applications for CIBOS.
-It explains the execution model, lane architecture, channel communication, and how to structure your application to take advantage of CIBOS's isolation properties and quantum-like computational capabilities.
+Because CIBOS supports multiple profiles with different feature flags, application design decisions can vary based on the deployment context.
+This guide covers both **profile-flexible design** (applications that work correctly across all profiles) and **profile-specific optimizations** (applications tuned for specific profiles).

-This guide does not cover system internals.
-For kernel implementation details, see the Developer Guide.
-For deployment, see the Administrator Guide.
+For most applications, the goal is profile-flexible design: write the application to work correctly regardless of which features are compiled in.
+Where profile-specific optimizations are valuable, they are clearly identified with conditional compilation guards.

 ---